b2bfinance/konakaboo/README.md

 );
 ```

-### Products

-Products are an array of objects matching the `Product` type in `./ProductTypes`

 ### Theme Options

-You can use theme [style overrides mui](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides).
+You can use [style overrides](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides) from mui.
 Tablo named components are as follows:

 ```
 TabloProductHeadingRow